 ENVIRONS |

-The station is located under euston road and King's Cross Mainline Station.
-There are two distinct parts of the station, that serving the Circle, Hammersmith & City and Metropolitan lines lies under Euston Road, immediately south of St Pancras Station, whilst the extension to the north, serving the Northern, Piccadilly and Victoria lines, continues, south of King's Cross Mainline Station, extending north under the station itself.
+The station is located under Euston Road and King's Cross Mainline Station.
+There are two distinct parts of the station, that serving the Circle, Hammersmith & City and Metropolitan lines lies under Euston Road, immediately south of St Pancras Station, whilst the remainder, serving the Northern, Piccadilly and Victoria lines, extends north under King's Cross Mainline Station.

 See the Environs page of our guide to King's Cross Mainline Station for details of the forecourt.